shilpagopi/CodePrep/Algo/Graph-1.md

 	- pop from queue/stack. print.
 	- for all its adjacent nodes:
           - if not visited:
-	    - mark visited and add to queue/stack (call DFS recursively here inorder to not load up the stack space with the entire tree)
+	    - mark visited and add to queue/stack (call DFS recursively here inorder to not load up the stack space with the entire graph)
 ```
 Time: O(V+E)
 O(V+|E|) for directed and O(V+2|E|) for undirected